 - PC/Mac Backup: You can back up your old phone’s data to a computer using the Smart Switch PC application and then restore it to your new Samsung device.

-Samsung Smart Switch shines because it’s tailored to ensure a seamless setup on your new Galaxy phone, often replicating the exact layout and settings of your old device where possible.
+Samsung Smart Switch excels because it is tailored to ensure a seamless setup on your new Galaxy phone, often replicating the exact layout and settings of your old device where possible.

 Other Manufacturer Tools